-- We have established a Quality Management System, which ensures the highest quality standards for MACI and Epicel. - No documented cGMP violations or FDA enforcement actions with respect to any of our operations over the past five years.
+- We have established a Quality Management System, which ensures the highest quality standards for our products. - No documented cGMP violations or FDA enforcement actions with respect to any of our operations over the past five years.

 Compensation and Rewards Program